DropSnorz/ShowcaseFX/README.md

 ### Steps, Target and content

 Each Steps associates a target node and a content node. **Target** nodes are components to highlight and **content** nodes are extra information added to the scene.
 Each step can embed custom layout and layering strategies to override the Showcase defaults.
+When your are using `Showcase.createStep(Node target, String body, String title)` it automatically creates a content node based on the `SimpleShowcaseView` class.
+You can still use your own components by calling `Showcase.createStep(Node target, Node custom_content)`

 ### Layer and Layouts